Rob is a pool-service industry professional with over 20 years of experience.

 Is the Spa Leaking?

 In most cases, it is unlikely that the spa is leaking if it drains down when the pump is off.
-If the spa is leaking, there would also be a noticeable drop in the water level of the pool.
-Normal operation (pool mode) of a pool/spa combination is that the spa is usually set to overflow into the pool, making a spa leak difficult to detect.
+If the spa is leaking, there would also be a noticeable drop in the pool's water level.
+In normal operation (pool mode) of a pool/spa combination, the spa is usually set to overflow into the pool, making a spa leak difficult to detect.

-This is known as equalization.
-The level of the water in the spa is higher than that of the pool.
-When the pump stops pushing water to the spa and pool, the spa will equalize itself to the level of the pool.
+If the spa's water level is higher than that of the pool, when the pump stops pushing water to the spa and pool, the spa will equalize itself to the level of the pool in a process known as equalization.
 No water is being lost.
-Although not very noticeable, the pool actually receives the amount of water that has equalized from the spa.
+Although it's not very noticeable, the pool actually receives the amount of water that has equalized from the spa.

 What Is Causing This, and Can It Be Fixed?

 This can be fixed!
 The cause is what is known as a check valve.
 There may be either an existing check valve installed that needs replacing or no check valve at all.
 This valve uses a spring (or floater ball) inside it to allow the water to flow in only one direction.
-When the pump shuts off, water cannot flow back through the pool returns, which will allow the spa to remain full.
+When the pump shuts off, water cannot flow back through the pool returns, which prevents the spa from equalizing and allow it to remain full.
 The parts inside of the valve can become worn over time, and in turn, cause it not to seal correctly after the pump and filter system times out.
-In this case, the . check valve will need to be replaced
+In this case, the check valve will need to be replaced.

 More About Pool and Spa Combination Pools